ianhundere/ghr3pos/README.md

 -   Supports unathenticated requests
 -   Handles edge cases such as:
     -   Rate limiting
     -   Non-existant user or repository
     -   No available releases or pull requests

+### Installation

+Install with:
+`pip3 install .`

+######If the following error occurs:
+`Directory '.' is not installable.
+File 'setup.py' not found.`

+Upgrade pip with:
+`pip3 install -U pip`

 ### Usage

-First `pip3 install .`

 General usage: